sforrester23/python_chef/README.md

 # python_requests

-repo to install python and use pip to install "requests" package
+repo to install python and use pip to install "requests" package.

+## Testing